Frequently asked questions about the county cancer maps

 What do these maps show?

 These are maps of the age-adjusted cancer incidence rates by county and by gender for some of the more common types of cancer.
-The New York State maps show which counties have higher or lower rates than the State rate.
-Counties with a rate more than 20% below the State rate are shown in white.
-Counties with a rate more than 20% above the State rate and those with a rate more than 30% above are shown in darker shades.
-The counties in the lightest shade are closest to the State rate.
-The number inside each county refers to the name of the county found in the bar graph.
+The counties are divided into five groups of 12 or 13 counties each based on their rates.
+Counties with the highest rates have the dark purple color, while counties with the lowest rates have the dark green color.
+The number inside each county refers to the name of the county found in the bar graph to the left.

 These maps can be used to show us the pattern of cancer cases in the state, help health officials to plan services and even suggest ideas for more research.
 These maps cannot tell us what causes cancer or why the cancer rates in an area are higher than the state as a whole.